Euro zone bonds firm as low inflation spurs ECB easing bets

 The euro zone data outweighed the impact of the statement

-the Fed gave on Wednesday at the end of its two-day meeting and
+the Fed gave on Wednesday at the end of its two-day meeting.

 But it removed a reference to tighter financial conditions